API Overview

 - technical reviewers evaluating the external API surface

-- teams that want to automate app creation and publishing
+- teams that want to automate app creation and release workflows

-If you are a GTM or marketing operator building in the UI, you can usually skip this section and continue with the product-facing docs instead.
+If you are primarily building in the UI, you can usually skip this section and continue with the product-facing docs instead.

 What The API Is For